 Simple, you create a post that shows people how to accomplish something step by step – you then make a product or service one of the key components to success.

-These can be another really effective strategy for making affiliate sales.
+These can be another effective strategy for making affiliate sales.

 It works well when there are either two products that are very similar and people are thinking about one or the other.

-A great example would be comparing the Playstation 4 vs the Xbox One.
+A great example would be comparing the PlayStation 5 vs the Xbox Series X.

-Last year I created an in depth post that compared and contrasted all of the different options for hosting – and helped the user to select the best option for them.
-It didn’t really matter which one they chose, because I’d get a commission no matter what.
+Here’s an in-depth post that compares and contrasts all of the different options for hosting – and helps the user to select the best option for them.

-This is probably the most effective (and most advanced) method we’ll talk about for making affiliate sales: your email list.
+This is among the most effective (and most advanced) method we’ll talk about for making affiliate sales: your email list.

 For this to work well you should have the following: